The 30 Best Museums In Holland (Suggested By Locals)

 The underlying message of this museum is that the people who live in other parts of the world are just like us and, above all, human.
 Everyone is equal is the implicit message that this museum gives.

-That is a message that always resonates very well in an egalitarian society like The Netherlands.
+That message always resonates very well in an egalitarian society like The Netherlands.

 Visit their website to find more information about this museum.